-The excerpt above is a transcription of Herbie’s short solo on the A section, right before Wayne Shorter states two thirds of the closing melody on the bridge (B) going into the final A and coda.
+The excerpt above is a transcription of Herbie’s short solo on the A section, right before Wayne Shorter states two thirds of the closing melody, coming in on the bridge (B) and going into the final A and coda.
 The inspired introduction is another spot in this version where the piano is featured.
 Listen closely to the form throughout: A (9 measures), B (9 measures), A (9 measures).
 That’s three sections of nine measures each.
-Cool and unusual!
-Given his obsession with 3, 6, and 9 (numbers often seen as representing the non-physical realm), I’m guessing “Infant Eyes” is certainly a tune Nikola Tesla would have thoroughly enjoyed…
+Cool, unusual, and reminiscent of Nikola Tesla’s obsession with 3, 6, and 9 (numbers often seen as representing the non-physical realm).
+I’m guessing “Infant Eyes” is certainly a tune the genius inventor would have thoroughly enjoyed…

 Shorter, Wayne.
 Speak no Evil.
 Blue Note/Decca 744042.
 2021 (originally released in 1966, recorded 1964).

 Jazz is indeed a language.
 When children learn a language, they listen, pick out their favorite words, and repeat what they hear… Over and over again!
 We jazz musicians can totally take example from these kids in order to improve our knowledge of – and fluency in – the language of jazz.
 Of course, the repeating part will involve transposing as well, and that’s where the fun really starts!

 So I’ve decided to regularly transcribe some of my favorite solos, pick my favorite phrases, and share my findings with you on here.
 I hope you’ll enjoy them!
 Today, let’s start with Milt Jackson’s vibraphone solo on Anthropology.